makaw888GH/ImperialMLFinalProject/data_sheet.md

 ## Collection process

 - How was the data acquired?
+<br>The dataset was based on a study in Taiwan which took payment data in October, 2005, from an important bank (a cash and credit card issuer) and the targets were credit card holders of the bank.
+Among the total 25,000 observations, 5529 observations (22.12%) are the cardholders with default payment.
+This research employed a binary variable – default payment (Yes = 1, No = 0), as the response variable
 - If the data is a sample of a larger subset, what was the sampling strategy?
+<br>The entire 25,000 observations were used
 - Over what time frame was the data collected?
+<br> October 2005

 ## Preprocessing/cleaning/labelling